jbock-java/jbock/README.md

 [picocli.](https://github.com/remkop/picocli)
 It does not make any use of Java's reflection capabilities, but generates java source code instead, which can be easily read and debugged.

+The jbock way to declare your command line interface is via a custom model class, the so called "command" class.
-In your model "command" class, options and params are defined as `abstract` methods:
+In this class, options and params are defined as `abstract` methods:

 ````java
 @Command